 I can’t wait for my next annual check up and blood draw at the doctors to see how much my blood sugar and cholesterol have changed.

 My Noom review: Does Noom work?

 So, does Noom work?
 Yes!
 “Yes, Noom works.”
-My daughter, whom I’d mentioned earlier, is down
+All told on Noom, I lost

-30 plus nearly 60 pounds.
-All told since starting Noom five weeks ago, I’ve lost 12 18 pounds.
-I reached my goal this summer and have maintained my weight loss since then, plus or minus two pounds.
+12 18 pounds.
+I reached my goal last summer and have maintained my weight loss since then, plus or minus two pounds.
 I’m OK with that small fluctuation.